About the project

 A local Wilcannia community member attended the works to provide cultural monitoring.

-Once installed, they will provide automatic back-up (via a diesel-powered engine) to the existing submersible pumps - should they fail at any point.
+The upgrade involves installing new back-up pumps and pipework for the town.
+Once installed these pumps will provide automatic back up (via a diesel-powered engine) to the existing pumps should they fail at any point.

 Community River Place (Ngatji Hole)

-Water Infrastructure NSW is currently developing the final Community River Place design.
+The Water Group is currently working on the final design of the Community River Place.

 Community consultation

-Water Infrastructure NSW understands the importance of the river to the community and wants to design and construct a weir meeting community needs and expectations and maintaining the strong connection people have to the river.
+The Water Group understands the importance of the river to the community and wants to design and construct a weir meeting community needs and expectations and maintaining the strong connection people have to the river.

 What planning processes does the weir need to go through